Introduction to Election Administration and Management

 Election practitioners

-Useful for those interested in election management bodies, electoral operations, and institutional performance.
+Useful for those interested in election management bodies, electoral operations, institutional performance and preparedness.

-Relevant for organizations involved in elections, civic education, democratic reform, and accountability work.
+Relevant for organizations involved in elections, accountability, reform tracking, institutional monitoring and public trust.

 Policy and governance professionals

-Useful for those exploring how legal, institutional, and administrative design influences democratic outcomes.
+Useful for those exploring how legal, institutional and administrative design influences electoral outcomes.

 New learners